saberouechtati/ChallengeAppProject/README.md

 4. Search destination, for entering the GitHub username...
 5. Login destination, for the login (the login should be optional)

-We will have 1 single Activity and 5 Fragment to implement the 5 destinations.
+We will have 1 single Activity and 5 Fragments to implement the 5 destinations.
 For the communicatiom between the destinations we will use a sharedViewModel in the Activity scope.